 On January 24, 1882, 310 Marlborough was purchased from Harvey Jewell’s estate by banker and stockbroker Lucian (Lucien) Skinner, He and his wife, Celina (Holmes) Skinner, made it their home.
 They previously had lived at 5 Burroughs Place.

 Lucian Skinner died in January of 1884.
-Celina Skinner continued to live at 310 Marlborough with their unmarried son, Frederick Skinner (and possibly some of their other children).
-Living with them in 1900, and possibly before, was the Skinners’ daughter, Helen Walker, the widow of James R. Walker, a banker, who died in May of 1872.
+Celina Skinner continued to live at 310 Marlborough, joined by her unmarried son, Frederick Skinner, and her daughter, Helen Walker, the widow of banker James Robbins Walker, who had died in May of 1872.

 Celina Skinner died in August of 1900.
-Frederick Skinner continued to live at 310 Marlborough during the 1900-1901 winter season, but moved thereafter to Hyde Park.
+Frederick Skinner and Helen Walker continued to live at 310 Marlborough in 1901, but moved thereafter to Brush Hill Road in Milton.
 He continued to own 310 Marlborough as trustee under his father’s will and to lease it to others.

 310 Marlborough was not listed in the 1902 Blue Book.